zapho/chaos-proxy/README.md

 blockOutgoingRequest | One of the actions that may be applied to a targeted host.
 If applied, this action will immediately block the request from reaching the host and return a 500 response error.<br><br> **If this action is activated, no other actions will be applied**. | false | false latencyInMs | One of the actions that may be applied to a targeted host.
 If applied, this action will add latency to the request before reaching the host.
 A value of -1 means no latency is applied. | false | -1

+# Acknowledgements

+All the heavy lifting is done thanks to [LittleProxy](https://github.com/adamfisk/LittleProxy).

+Project versioning is handle by [jgitver](https://jgitver.github.io/)